Nemours, West Virginia

 Nemours is an unincorporated community in Mercer County, West Virginia, United States.
 Nemours is located along West Virginia Route 102, 2 mi east of Pocahontas, Virginia.
 Nemours has a post office with ZIP code 24738.

-Nemours was named after the primary employer in the town, E. I. du Pont de Nemours and Company, which had established a black powder mine in the town.
+Nemours was named after the primary employer in the town, E. I. du Pont de Nemours and Company, which had established a black powder factory in the town.

+The town sits along the Bluestone River and across from Jimmy Lewis Lake of Pinnacle Rock State Park.

+Popular culture

+The 1992 film, The Turning, takes place in Nemours, West Virginia.